 Bonding, or direct bonding, usually refers to restorations done on the front teeth.
-It is mostly used as an inexpensive and effective fix for small chips or cracks in the teeth, and for closing small gaps.
+It is an inexpensive and effective fix for small chips or cracks in the teeth, and for closing small gaps.
 With the advancement of both materials and techniques, direct bonding has become the treatment of choice for early erosion and minimally invasive dentistry.
 This technique means we can often restore your teeth to their original shape and function without cutting them.
 Your HBDS dentist will let you know if you are a candidate for dental bonding.

 Magnification is a magical innovation that has allowed us to improve our dentistry by being able to see on a much bigger and better scale.
 At HBDS, we all use magnification in the form of Loupes, and now we can detect lesions sooner, get a clearer picture of a problem, and perform our dentistry with even more skill.

 At HBDS, we offer minor orthodontics to achieve ideal treatment outcomes.
-Before we begin the treatment process in an aesthetic case, we use reduction stents and diagnostic mockups to determine the end result.
-Digital Smile Design tools help us analyse the case and calculate the best way to minimise the loss of tooth structure.
+Before we begin the treatment process in an aesthetic case, we use reduction stents and diagnostic mockups to determine the result.
+Digital Smile Design tools help us analyse the issue and calculate the best way to minimise the loss of tooth structure.

-In a case where complex movement of teeth is required, we have a strong network of like-minded orthodontists who we can refer you to.
+In a case where the complex movement of teeth is required, we have a strong network of like-minded orthodontists who we can refer you to.

 Many people grind their teeth at night, and this can cause severe and expensive damage leading to the need for crowns.
 Grinding, or bruxism, often begins in your teenage years or early 20s and, if we detect it in time, we can correct it before more invasive treatment is required.
 At HBDS, we create comfortable bite splints for you to wear at night or during stressful times when most teeth-grinding occurs.